Section A: ILR Fees in 2026

 As part of the ILR application process, you are required to provide biometric information, which includes fingerprints and a digital photograph.
 This is a mandatory step for each applicant, including children.

 The current biometric enrolment fee is £19.20 per applicant.
-This fee is payable at the time of your biometric appointment, which can be scheduled at a UK Visa and Citizenship Application Services (UKVCAS) centre.
+This fee is payable as part of the application process and may be charged at the point of application submission or when booking a biometric appointment, depending on the UKVCAS process in use.
 You should book this appointment promptly after submitting your application to avoid delays.

 For applicants requiring a faster decision on their Indefinite Leave to Remain application, the Home Office offers priority and super priority processing services.
 These expedited services come at an additional cost but significantly reduce the waiting time for a decision.